rust-lang/rfcs/text/0000-pattern-3.md

     But this generalization brings more questions e.g. should `[u32; N]: ShallowClone`.
-    This should be better left to a new RFC, and since `SharedHaystack` is mainly used for the core type `&A` only, we could keep `SharedHaystack` unstable longer (a separate track from the main Pattern API) until this question is resolved.
+    This should be better left to a new RFC, and since `SharedHaystack` is mainly used for the core type `&A` only, we could keep `SharedHaystack` unstable longer (a separate track from the main Needle API) until this question is resolved.

 * With a benefit of simplified API, we may want to merge `Consumer` and `Searcher` into a single trait.